oukNan/oukNan/README.md

 - 👋 Hi, I’m @oukNan
 - 👀 I’m interested in building new innovations.
-I am intrigued by programming concepts and how it can disinguish the ways humans interact.
+I am intrigued by programming concepts and how it can continuously make the life a little easier day by day, month to month, year to year, decade to decade...
-- 🌱 I’m currently learning React and Javascript, and I am a CS engineering student at CSUEB
+- 🌱 I’m currently learning Python, C++, React and Java Script.
+More so, I am learning and gaining valuable knowledge in data structures, discrete structures, challenging algorithms, etc. I am a CS engineering student at Cal State University East Bay.
-- 💞️ I’m looking to collaborate on any projects.
+- 💞️ I’m looking to collaborate on work/school projects.
 - 📫 How to reach me, email: Oukiepokie@gmail.com

 <!---